apexfarm/ApexDI/README.md

 ### 5.1 Test with Service Mockup

-The following `AccountService` depends on both `IAccountRepository` and `ILogger` to function.
-A simple `DI.ServiceProvider` enable us to do the followings:

-1. Provide a `NullLogger` to silence the logging service during testing.
+The following `AccountService` depends on  `ILogger` to function.
+A simple `DI.ServiceProvider` enable us to provide a `NullLogger` to silence the logging messages.
-2. Replace `IAccountRepository` with a mockup repository to silence the actual requests made to Salesforce database, which gives performance boost quite a lot.

 ```java
 @isTest